Lac La Biche (provincial electoral district)

-Lac La Biche was a provincial electoral district in Alberta mandated to return a single member to the Legislative Assembly of Alberta from 1952 to 1971.
+Lac La Biche was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta from 1952 to 1971.

 It replaced the riding of Beaver River and received the north-east parts of Athabasca, including the town of McMurray.
 It was replaced in 1971 by Lac La Biche-McMurray with minor boundary changes.

 Representation history

 The district's first MLA was one-term member for the abolished riding of Beaver River, Harry Lobay, who sat with the Social Credit caucus in government.
 He was defeated in the 1952 election by Liberal Michael Maccagno.

 Maccagno defended the riding in three successive elections, and was party leader between 1964 and 1968.
 He resigned his seat in that year, triggering a by-election which was won by Social Credit candidate Dan Bouvier.

 Election results

 1950s

 For the 1959 election, rural districts were elected by the first past the post method instead of the previous instant runoff voting.
 No second round had ever been needed in Lac La Biche, but this change can be seen in the dramatic drop in spoiled (incorrectly marked) ballots.